Resume Tips

 5. Keep It Concise and Well-Structured

-Ensure your resume is concise by using concise sentences and dividing your the information into sections that have appropriate headings.
-Use bold or italics to emphasize crucial details but try not to overwhelm the reader with excessive formatting.
+It is important to ensure that your resume is concise by using short sentences and arranging the information into sections that have appropriate headings.
+Employ bold, italics or other fonts to draw attention to crucial details but try not to overwhelm the reader with excessive formatting.

 6. Proofread for Errors